seijikun/askama/book/src/template_syntax.md

 For compatibility with Jinja, `set` can be used in place of `let`.

+### Borrow rules

+In some cases, the value of a variable initialization will be put behind a reference to prevent changing ownership.
+The rules are as follows:

+ * If the value is an expression of more than one element (like `x + 2`), it WILL NOT BE put behind a reference.
+ * If the value is a variable defined in the templates, it WILL NOT BE put behind a reference.
+ * If the value has a filter applied to it (`x|capitalize`), it WILL NOT BE put behind a reference.
+ * If the value is a field (`x.y`), it WILL BE put behind a reference.

 ## Filters

 Values such as those obtained from variables can be post-processed